 Hiedi’s focus is pursuing Harvard’s mission of providing a rewarding work environment which fosters innovation, continuous improvement and opportunity, while respecting and promoting individual and family values.
 Being with the company for the past 20 years, Hiedi has gained a thorough understanding of the business and the culture of Harvard.

 Under Hiedi’s leadership, the YES Team or Your Employee Service Team provides internal services to the employees of The Hill Companies.
 These services include human resources, payroll, office administrative support, marketing and business communications.
-The YES Team is proud to announce that Harvard Developments has been selected as one of Saskatchewan's Top Employers in 2018.
+The YES Team is proud to announce that Harvard Developments has been selected as one of Saskatchewan's Top Employers in 2019 as well as one of Canada's Top Employers For Young People in 2019.

 Hiedi is a graduate of the University of Regina with a Bachelor of Arts and Certificate in Administration and is a member of the Saskatchewan Association of Human Resource Professionals.
-She currently sits on the board of directors of Caring Hearts Inc., Access Communications Co-operative Ltd. and Ranch Ehrlo Society.
+She currently sits on the board of directors of Access Communications Co-operative Ltd. and Ranch Ehrlo Society.
 Hiedi was a member of the Host Organizing Committee of the 101st Grey Cup Festival.